Document Type : Research Article

 Results and Discussion

 Results indicated that under river water irrigation (Karun River), the Sepehr cultivar treated with 3 L ha⁻¹ L-amino acids exhibited a 53% higher seed yield compared to the untreated Soheil control.
 The lowest yield was observed under sugarcane drainage water irrigation.
-However, the Soheil cultivar showed a 35% yield advantage under sugarcane drainage water when treated with 3 L ha⁻¹ L-amino acids compared to the untreated Sepehr control.
-The highest seed yield over the two years was obtained from river water irrigation combined with a foliar application of 3 L/ha of amino acids in the Sepehr cultivar (3609 kg/ha).
+However, the Soheil cultivar showed a 35% yield advantage under sugarcane drainage water when treated with 3 L ha-1L-amino acids compared to the untreated Sepehr control.
+The highest seed yield over the two years was obtained from river water irrigation combined with a foliar application of 3 L ha-1 of amino acids in the Sepehr cultivar (3609 kg ha-1).
 In contrast, the lowest seed yield was recorded for the Sepehr cultivar under irrigation with sugarcane drain water.
-The best seed yield in the Soheil cultivar was also achieved with a foliar application of 3 L/ha of amino acids (1691 kg/ha).
-The Sepehr cultivar demonstrated higher grain and biological yields under river water irrigation conditions.
-The foliar applications of amino acids and salicylic acid positively influenced seed yield, biological yield, harvest index, 1000-seed weight, number of siliques per plant, number of seeds per silique, silique length, and plant height under both drain water usage conditions and non-usage conditions.
-Notably, the Sepehr cultivar yielded less than Sohail under drain water conditions.
-It seems that foliar application of L-amino acids and SA acted as potential growth regulators, mitigating stress effects by enhancing nutrient uptake and improving seed yield.
+The best seed yield in the Soheil cultivar was also achieved with a foliar application of 3 L ha-1 of amino acids (1691 kg ha-1).
+The Sepehr cultivar exhibited higher grain and biological yields under river water irrigation.
+Foliar applications of amino acids and salicylic acid significantly improved seed yield, biological yield, harvest index, 1000-seed weight, number of siliques per plant, number of seeds per silique, silique length, and plant height under both drainage water and non-drainage water irrigation conditions.
+However, under drainage water irrigation, Sepehr yielded less than the Sohail cultivar.
+Overall, foliar application of L-amino acids and salicylic acid appeared to function as effective growth regulators, alleviating stress by enhancing nutrient uptake and ultimately improving seed yield.

 Conclusion

 This study concluded that foliar applications of amino acids and salicylic acid enhanced the growth and development of Camelina by improving nutrient absorption, mitigating stress effects, and increasing seed yield.
 The integration of L-amino acids and SA alleviated stress under unconventional water irrigation, demonstrating their potential for sustainable Camelina production.
-River water with amino acid supplementation yielded optimal results, while sugarcane dranage water required amino acid amendments to enhance productivity.
+River water with amino acid supplementation yielded optimal results, while sugarcane drainage water required amino acid amendments to enhance productivity.

 Keywords